ak4900/WDXpeak-Note/Project/wkk/thesis-proposal.md

 ## Abstract

 This paper presents an effective toolkit for personal information management(PIM).
 The development of this toolkit is based on the idea that new information retrieval methods and natural language processing methods can help people extract useful information when facing the information explosion/chaos/overload.
-With a automatic and unified information processing pipeline, this toolkit focuses on improving the effectvieness of three main PIM processes: get/retrive, understand/analyse and connect/organize.
+With a automatic and unified information processing pipeline, this toolkit focuses on improving the effectiveness of three main PIM processes: get/retrieve, understand/analyze and connect/organize.

 ## Introduction